jankowskirobert/jankowskirobert/README.md

 - ⚡ Fun fact: ...
 -->
 - 🌱 everything is AI now so do I. Big fan of Claude.
 - 💬 Ask me about .....
-No, don't do it, ask some LLMs they have an answares.
+No, don't do it, ask some LLMs instead.
 - 📫 How to reach me: jankowski.r@hotmail.com
 - ⚡ Fun fact: Better tune your LLM before use.